abubakar343/Stock_market_prediction_analysis/README.md

 ## Files

 - `main.py`: Main script containing the code for data preprocessing, model training, prediction, and backtesting.
-- `notebook.py`: Jupyter notebook for executed codes
+- `notebook.ipynb`: Jupyter notebook for executed code
 ## Dependencies

 The following Python libraries are required: